scepterb/bens-guide/content/Explanations/WPI_Info/command-based-structure.md

 Note that in the first example, we use a *lambda expression* to pass the `piston.set()` as a parameter of the command `.runOnce()`.
 You will often need to pass functions as a parameter in command-based programming so that you may run functions using commands.
 See [[passing-functions-into-commands]] for more info on the code structures used to do this.
 ### Key Abstractions:

 - **Commands** represent actions the robot can take.
 Commands run when scheduled, until they are interrupted or their end condition is met.
 [Commands can be composed together](https://docs.wpilib.org/en/stable/docs/software/commandbased/command-compositions.html) to accomplish more-complicated tasks.
-See [Commands](https://docs.wpilib.org/en/stable/docs/software/commandbased/commands.html#commands) for more info.
+See WPI's [Commands](https://docs.wpilib.org/en/stable/docs/software/commandbased/commands.html#commands) if you're confused.
 - **Subsystems** represent independently-controlled collections of robot hardware (such as motor controllers, sensors, pneumatic actuators, etc.) that operate together.
 Subsystems back the resource-management system of command-based: only one command can use a given subsystem at the same time.

 ### Command Scheduler: